 UNSOM’s mandate includes the protection of children affected by armed conflict, including supporting Somalia to prevent and end grave child rights violations committed by parties to the conflict with a focus of enhancing the implementation of the Government Action Plans on Children and Armed Conflict (CAAC) signed in 2012.

 UNSOM’s Child Protection Unit (CPU) is part of its Human Rights and Protection Group (HRPG) is responsible for the implementation of the child protection mandate.

 Since its deployment in 2013, the Child Protection Unit has supported the Federal Government of Somalia (FGS) in the implementation of the two Action Plans on CAAC.
-In June 2018, the CAAC Working Group elaborated a roadmap to reinvigorate the implementation of the CAAC Action Plans.
-Although roadmap was adopted at technical level in December 2018, signature into a policy document is still pending.
+In June 2018, the CAAC Working Group elaborated on a roadmap to reinvigorate the implementation of the CAAC Action Plans.
+Although roadmap was adopted at the technical level in December 2018, signature into a policy document is still pending.

 The UN CAAC agenda is part of the United Nations peace and security mission, as outlined in UN Security Council Resolutions 1261 (1999), 1314 (2000), 1379 (2001), 1460 (2003), 1539 (2004), 1612 (2005), 1882 (2009), 1998 (2011), 2068 (2012), 2143 (2014), and 2225 (2015) and all relevant statements of its President, which together create a comprehensive framework for addressing the protection of children affected by armed conflict.